Josh-TX/videos-to-stream/README.md

 2. black bars
 3. cropping

 Stretching is usually not wanted since circles become ovals and so on.
 By default, this problem is solved with black bars.
 So a more square shaped video will have vertical bars on the left and right sides.
 However, there's also an option to use the `X_CROP_PERCENT` and `Y_CROP_PERCENT` variables to solve this problem by cropping.
 Back to the 4/3 to 16/9 example, the top and bottom would need to each have 12.5% (60px) cut off, leaving the middle 75%.
 This means that a `Y_CROP_PERCENT` of 25 or higher would allow fully cropping a 4/3 video into a a 16/9 ratio.
-If the `Y_CROP_PERCENT` was something like 10, then it would crop off 5% of the top, 5% of the bottom, but there still be black barsm just thinner than without cropping.
+If the `Y_CROP_PERCENT` was something like 10, then it would crop off 5% of the top, 5% of the bottom, but there still be black bars, just thinner than without cropping.
 You can set `X_CROP_PERCENT` and `Y_CROP_PERCENT` to both be 100, which just means that you can crop however much is need to create the output aspect ratio.

 # Randomization and Bias